background hero

 What to Do After a Spinal Cord Injury in California

-After a spinal cord injury, you will need to call 911 and request to have paramedics arrive at your location to transport you to the hospital.
+After suffering a spinal cord injury, it is imperative that you call 911 and request to have paramedics arrive at your location to transport you to the hospital.
 From there, you will be seen by doctors and nurses to get a thorough examination of your wounded area.
-A diagnosis will be determined using imaging tests.
 Once the doctor informs you about the current status of your condition, you will begin the process of getting treatments done, such as taking medication or undergoing a procedure.

 Compensation for a Spinal Cord Injury in California

-Economic damages are monetary in nature.
-Common types of economic damages awarded in a spinal cord injury claim include medical bills, lost wages, and loss of earning capacity.
+Economic damages are recoverable financial losses that have accrued due to the accident in question.
+Common types of economic damages awarded in a spinal cord injury claim include medical expenses, ongoing medical care, lost wages, ongoing rehabilitation costs, and loss of earning capacity.

-Non-economic damages do not have a monetary value.
-Your California spinal cord injury attorney will need to measure these accordingly.
-Common types of non-economic damages you are likely to acquire include emotional distress, loss of consortium, loss of enjoyment of life, and pain and suffering.
+Non-economic damages, on the other hand, do not have a monetary value and are meant to compensate victims for any emotional damages they have suffered as a result of the incident.
+For example, common types of non-economic damages include emotional distress, loss of consortium, loss of enjoyment of life, and pain and suffering.

 West Coast Trial Lawyers Is Here to Help